mincong-h/java-examples/README.md

 comparing the original object and cloned object through different class types.
 So after the clone, what are the differences by reference and by value?

+### Model Date

+The module _Date_ tests the date conversion from String to a Java object using different standards, e.g. RFC 822 and ISO 8601.

 ### Module Byteman

 The module _Byteman_ uses the [byteman][bm] tool to change expected behaviour